-Upon arriving at any one of Our Urgent Care centers, you will sign in with the receptionist so they may obtain the information necessary to treat you.
-They will ask you to fill out a registration sheet and will scan your medical insurance card and photo ID.
+Upon arriving at any one of Our Urgent Care centers, you will sign in at the kiosk and touch base with our receptionist so they may obtain the information necessary to treat you.
+If you checked in online, you should see your name and approximate wait time on the monitor in the lobby.
+The receptionist may ask you to fill out a registration sheet and scan your medical insurance card and photo ID.
 At this point, if you are insured with insurance that we are contracted with, you will be asked for your co-pay.

 Once this is completed, your chart is given to a health care provider who will take your vital signs and perform a brief medical history.
 The medical practitioner will then see you as soon as possible.

 We accept most major insurance plans.
 To see the list, click here to be directed to the insurance information page.

 If you are insured by a company not listed on our insurance information page, your insurance company will be billed and you would be responsible for any balance due.